Dwarf ale glass: Use in society

-Strong ales and beer were socially important during most of the Georgian period.
-During this time, ale was notably stronger (7-10% ABV) than it is today and akin to modern day barley wines.
-Because of high sediment content it was typically decanted into small glasses.
+Strong ales and beer were played an important role in society during most of the Georgian period.
+From the mid-17th century, strong ales became particularly fashionable.
+Strong ales of this period were fermented up to 11% ABV and would have been similar to modern day barley wines.
+They were known by names such as Huff-Cap, Nippitate and Hum-Cup, so called because it caused "a humming sensation in the head".
+Due to the high sediment content, ale was typically decanted into small glasses.
 Indeed, one can gauge the popularity of dwarf ale glasses by the high number and variety that have been preserved to the present day.

 Unfortunately, no contemporaneous drawings, paintings or engravings unambiguously demonstrate their use in society (see the works of William Hogarth which show scenes of alcohol consumption during the 18th century).
+However, written accounts from the late 17th century exist which allude to the small capacity of 'the Glasses as we drinke Somerset ale out of'.
+Somerset was particularly famous for strong ales in this period.

 With the invention of photography in the 19th century, it was possible to gain an accurate insight into the drinking practices within taverns.
 Indeed, the photograph by Hill & Adamson shows three gentlemen sharing a bottle of strong ale.
-As can clearly be seen on the table, ale flutes are bring used.
+As can clearly be seen on the table, ale flutes are being used.
 The ale flutes in question are similar in form and capacity, albeit with a slightly elongated bowl and stem, to dwarf ale glasses.
 This photograph gives a brief window through time into the past tradition of consuming strong ale in small glasses.